jayantaadhikary/web-status-checker/README.md

 - [x] Create the server side application using Golang
 - [x] Create the client side application using React
 - [x] Make the UI look clean and simple
-- [ ] Deploy the server side application to Heroku
+- [x] Deploy the server side application to Heroku
-- [ ] Update the GET and POST requests to use the Heroku URL instead of the localhost URL
+- [x] Update the GET and POST requests to use the Heroku URL instead of the localhost URL
-- [ ] Deploy the client side application to Netlify
+- [ ] Deploy the client side application to Vercel

 Screenshot of the application: